James M. Mannas

 James "Jimmie" Mannas Jr. (born September 15, 1941) is an African American photographer, film director, cinematographer, and screenwriter.
 He is one of the fifteen founding members of the Kamoinge Workshop (1963), which evolved from the union of Kamoinge and Group 35, two groups of African American photographers based in New York City.

 His black-and-white photography depicts African American New York City street life, avant-garde jazz musicians, dancers, portraits, landscapes, and post-colonial Guyana.
 T.T.
 Griffith Archives, a New York-based archivist, preserves a large number of Mannas' photography.

-Mannas' artworks are characterized by the political subtext that permeates his photographs and films.
-His art practice, significantly shaped by the principles of the Kamoinge Workshop, is a testament to his desire to document the complex beauty of Black people despite their harsh environmental and socio-political circumstances.
-Mannas's photography is defined by his ability to capture iconic times and places, corresponding to the cadence of jazz music.

 Early life and education

 Mannas' early life was shaped by his family and the community of Harlem.
 Born in Newark, New Jersey, on September 15, 1941, Mannas was one of nine children.
 His family later moved to Harlem, New York, in 1943.

 Mannas grew up on 117th Street in Harlem with his friend Shawn Walker.
 Mannas was introduced to photography by Walker's Uncle Hoover, a photographer who frequently took images around their neighborhood and taught them how to use a camera.
 When Walker received his first camera, Mannas was inspired to acquire one, too.
 Based on an agreement with his father, Mannas worked to save money so his father could purchase his first camera, a Kodak Brownie Hawkeye at 11-years-old.

 Upon graduating from high school in 1958, Mannas decided to pursue photography and enrolled in the New York Institute of Photography, where he received his degree in 1960.
 He received a degree in film editing from the School of Visual Arts in 1963.
 In 1969, Mannas received a certificate from New York University for studies in film and television.